Home Chemistry Gas Laws Kinetic Theory of Gases

 or, P × l3 = mNCRMS2/3

-The kinetic gas equation derived from the kinetic theory of gases is used to calculate the root mean square velocity and density of the gas molecules.
+The kinetic gas equation derived from the kinetic theory of gases is used to derive the root mean square velocity and density formula of the gas molecules.
 It is valid for any shape of the container of our environment.

 Root Mean Square Speed